-The other course ABATE of Indiana sponsors is an instructor course.
+Another course ABATE of Indiana sponsors is an instructor course.
 This course certifies instructors, preparing them to conduct classes.

 The instructor course is a very intense, 9 day, 100 hour (approximately) curriculum.
 Instructor candidates are taught about the curriculum, it's background and structure, basic teaching and presentation techniques, student evaluation, coaching and range management, and how to teach the course.
 Instructor candidates are evaluated on their riding and teaching ability, peer teaching, and student teaching.
 This is also a pass or fail course.
-Upon successful completion of the course, the new instructors must teach three courses per year to stay current to teach for ABATE of Indiana.
+Upon successful completion of the course, the new instructors must teach three courses per year to be recognized by ABATE of Indiana.
 ABATE also requires instructors to go through an update annually.